ne3xtg3n/Bridgewater-State--HFRT--outreach-packet-/README.md

 1. Abstract & Vision

-The HFRT-IRIS v1.0 system is a groundbreaking innovation in infrared (IR) imaging that applies High-Frequency Resonance Theory (HFRT) to surpass conventional thermal and photon-based imaging systems.
+The HFRT-IRIS v1.0 system is an innovation in infrared (IR) imaging that applies High-Frequency Resonance Theory (HFRT) to surpass conventional thermal and photon-based imaging systems.
 By embedding resonance-harmonic control and DFOP-based field analysis, IRIS enables image generation through phase coherence and wavefront restoration, offering unmatched clarity and spatial consistency.

 Key Applications: